langroid/langroid/docs/examples/agent-tree.md

 that the `Adder` agent needs a special tool `AddNumTool` to be able to add the current number to the initial number set by the `Main` agent.

-## Connect the tasks into a tree hierarchy
+## Connect the tasks into a tree structure

 So far, we have wrapped each agent in a task, in isolation, and there is no connection between the tasks.
 The final step is to connect the tasks into